kyma-project/test-infra/docs/index.md

 [Run K3d Cluster Inside ProwJobs](/docs/prow/k3d-no-ssh.md) - This document provides simple instructions, with examples, on how to prepare a ProwJob to use a K3d cluster and Docker.

-[Manage Component Jobs with Templates](/docs/prow/manage-component-jobs-with-templates.md) - This document describes how to define, modify, and remove Prow jobs for Kyma components using predefined templates that create both presubmit and postsubmit jobs for your component.
-Also, this document gives you the steps required to prepare your component for the Prow CI pipeline.

 [Obligatory Security Measures](/docs/prow/obligatory-security-measures.md) - Read about the obligatory security measures to take on a regular basis and when a Kyma organization member leaves the project.

 [Run ProwJobs in KinD or k3d](/docs/prow/pj-in-kind.md) - This document provides brief instructions on how to run ProwJobs in local kind (Kubernetes-in-Docker) or k3d locally.